Insite4BeeWaTec/angular2-justgage/README.md

 To make this library work, you require my version of JustGage (https://github.com/Insite4BeeWaTec/justgage).

-The goal ist to make the most of the options "Dynamicly".
+The goal is to make the most of the options "Dynamicly".
 That means, you can easily change options and they will be changed without reloading the complete DOM-Object.
 To do that with Angular, you need this modified version of NGX-Charts.

 This Version works best with Angular 4